5 Best Examples of iOS Push Notifications to Re-engage Dormant Users

 - Remind users of what’s new

-Here are 5 leading brands that are acing their push notifications game, especially on iOS:
+Here are best notification examples of 5 leading brands that are acing their push notifications game, especially on iOS:

 Who doesn’t love burgers?
 Even the healthiest of us probably did at one time in life!

-- Rich elements: By including a relevant image in addition to catchy content, the push notification is visually appealing, nudging users to relaunch the app
+- Rich elements: By including a relevant image in addition to catchy notification message, the push notification is visually appealing, nudging users to relaunch the app

-- Two-fold personalisation: Not only do they address users by their first names but also contextualise the messaging based on past user in-app behaviour and historical purchases
+- Two-fold personalisation: Not only do they address users by their first names but also contextualise the notification message based on user's past in-app behaviour and historical purchases

-- Emojis: By including emojis in the content, Zomato is able to complement textual copy and add a fun element to the message
+- Notification Emojis: By including emojis in the notification message, Zomato is able to complement textual copy and add a fun element to the push notification

 Marketers can look to leverage the power of AI to further optimise send times in order to nudge users towards greater app usage and repeat purchases.